temporalio/documentation/docs/application-development/foundations.md

 Use the [`Dial()`](https://pkg.go.dev/go.temporal.io/sdk/client#Dial) API available in the [`go.temporal.io/sdk/client`](https://pkg.go.dev/go.temporal.io/sdk/client) package to create a new [`Client`](https://pkg.go.dev/go.temporal.io/sdk/client#Client).

-If you don't provide [`HostPort`](https://pkg.go.dev/go.temporal.io/sdk@v1.15.0/internal#ClientOptions), the Client defaults the address and port number to `127.0.0.1:7233`.
+If you don't provide [`HostPort`](https://pkg.go.dev/go.temporal.io/sdk/internal#ClientOptions), the Client defaults the address and port number to `127.0.0.1:7233`.

+Set a custom Namespace name in the Namespace field on an instance of the Client Options.

+Use the [`ConnectionOptions`](https://pkg.go.dev/go.temporal.io/sdk/client#ConnectionOptions) API to connect a Client with mTLS.

 ```go
 import (